LukeNeedham/FlowerPotRecycler/README.md

 ) : FrameLayout(context, attrs, defStyleAttr), RecyclerItemView<MyItemType> {

     init {
-        // Setup your View however you like, just like in any normal custom or compound View }
+        TODO("Setup your View however you like, just like in any normal custom or compound View") }

     override fun setItem(position: Int, item: MyItemType) {